ivotron/popper2-paper/paper/paper.md

 All container engines support generating OCI images from Dockerfile's as well as importing and exporting OCI images from a Docker registry.
 This allows Popper to behave in a container engine agnostic manner.

-* Be as light-weight as possible but not lighter.
+* Be as lightweight as possible but not lighter.
-The syntax of Popper workflows can be learned in seconds and is meant to be as close to a Makefile or a shell script as possible with the exception being that every command runs inside a container.
+The syntax of Popper workflows can be learned in seconds and is meant to be as close to a a shell script as possible, with the exception being that every command runs inside a container.

 * It is not meant to replace existing workflow engines.
 Popper workflows are extremely simple with a linear sequence of steps without any loops, conditionals, retries, or waits.